MAIF/melusine/README.md

 - ``update_info_for_transfer_mail`` : Update body, header, from, to, date if direct transfer
 - ``add_boolean_answer`` : Email is an answer (True/False)
 - ``add_boolean_transfer`` : Email is transferred (True/False)
-- ``build_historic`` : When email is a conversation, reconstructs the individual message historic
+- ``build_historic`` : When email is a conversation, reconstructs the individual message history
-- ``structure_email`` : Splits parts of each messages in historic and tags them (tags: Hello, Body, Greetings, etc)
+- ``structure_email`` : Splits each messages into parts and tags them (tags: Hello, Body, Greetings, etc)

 ### Phraser and Tokenizer pipeline